Dusky Whaler Shark

 While mostly found in tropical and sub-tropical waters, they are highly migratory.

-Large juveniles move to temperate waters between South Australia and Western Australia during the warmer periods of:
+Large juveniles move to temperate waters between South Australia and Western Australia during the warmer periods of late spring, summer, and early autumn.

 Go to fishing limits